Ervanurb/Ervanurb/README.md

 🎓 I am interested in Artificial Intelligence, Machine Learning, data science and Software Development.

-📊 Currently working on projects related to Machine Learning, NLP, and Retrieval-Augmented Generation (RAG).
+📊 Currently working on projects related to Machine Learning and NLP.

 ---